Welcome to Beth Shalom!

 This is simply a snap shot of who we are.
 Please take a few moments now to tour our website and learn more about us.

-The Fundraising Committee has planned another Belk Charity Days on Saturday, May 2, from 6:00 a.m. to 10:00 a.m., as the first event was such a success!
-As before, tickets cost $5.00 each.
-When you purchase your item, you will receive the $5.00 back and an additional 15 to 70% off!
+The Fundraising Committee has planned another Belk Charity Days on Saturday, May 2, from 6:00 a.m. to 10:00 a.m.!
+Tickets cost $5.00 each.
+When you purchase your item, you will receive the $5.00 back and an additional 15% to 70% off!
 You may also purchase your item(s) prior to May 2 and receive the same discount; however, you will need to pick up your purchase on Saturday or later.
 A ticket is required for each item of purchase.
-Tickets will be on sale at the Sisterhood Gift Shop table on Sunday mornings.
-Please contact the office with any questions or if you wish to help.
+You may purchase tickets through the office.

 You Benefit!
 We Benefit!

 Scrip Gift Card.
 Scrip Gift Cards are available for purchase through the Beth Shalom Office.
 Target, Kroger, Wal-Mart and Home Depot gifts cards will always be available as will many more from a variety of vendors.
 Beth Shalom receives a percentage of the value of the specific gift card.
 You pay no fee and incur no extra cost!
 Volunteers are needed to sell these cards to members during Sunday School, Hebrew School and other events.

 Simcha Grams.
 Also available through the Beth Shalom Office, Simcha Grams allow you to purchase holiday cards at a nominal fee that are then sent to congregation families.
 The cards are beautiful and it is an easy, convenient way to wish your friends happiness at these times.